 Much recent research suggests that a major stimulus to myopia is hyperopic (long-sighted) blur on the peripheral retina.
 This discovery has been valuable in developing strategies to slow myopia progression.

-The implication is that specially designed lenses that deliberately cause myopic defocus in the peripheral retina may reduce the impetus for the eye to grow further, thus slowing or preventing an increase in myopia.
-This is the scientific basis for using MiSight soft multifocal contact lenses and orthokeratology to control myopia.
+The implication is that specially designed lenses that deliberately cause myopic defocus in the peripheral retina may reduce the stimulus for the eye to grow further, thus slowing or preventing an increase in myopia.
+This is the scientific basis for using MiSight soft multifocal contact lenses, Stellest and MiYOSMART spectacle lenses, and orthokeratology to control myopia.

 Myopia Control Strategies

 It is important to understand that myopia control techniques cannot reverse myopia.
 The aim is to slow the rate of myopia progression, or ideally stop progression altogether.
 It is also important to understand that the effectiveness of myopia control strategies will vary between individuals.